A21 Scotney Castle Green Bridge

 · Increase accessibility to green open spaces.

-· Increase awareness of NBS and their effectiveness and co benefits
+· Increase awareness of NbS and their effectiveness and co benefits

 · Increase biodiversity